durgaprasad-sahoo/Rep_counter/README.md

 Rep Counter can be customized according to specific requirements:

-1. Modify the rep counting algorithm in `rep_counter.py` to suit different exercises.
+1. Modify the rep counting algorithm in `rep_counter.ipynb` to suit different exercises.

-2. Adjust the pose estimation parameters in `rep_counter.py` to optimize accuracy or performance.
+2. Adjust the pose estimation parameters in `rep_counter.ipynb` to optimize accuracy or performance.

-3. Customize the rendering of pose estimation results using OpenCV in `rep_counter.py`.
+3. Customize the rendering of pose estimation results using OpenCV in `rep_counter.ipynb`.

 Acknowledgments: